karenjeffrey/karenjeffrey.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Political Economist and Data Scientist.
-PhD in Political Economy from King’s College London.
-Postdoc in Medical Informatics at the University of Edinburgh.
+I completed a PhD in Political Economy at  King’s College London and a Postdoc in Medical Informatics at the University of Edinburgh.

 **Research interests**